cyberbotics/webots/docs/guide/tutorial-4-more-about-controllers-20-minutes.md

 #define MAX_SPEED 6.28

+// All the webots classes are defined in the "webots" namespace using namespace webots;

 // entry point of the controller int main(int argc, char **argv) {
   // create the Robot instance.